zlab-princeton-internal/jobman/README.md

 ## Other Resources

-### Simoler TPU request tool
+### Simpler TPU request tool
-The design concept of Jobman is somewhat complex, but it aims to provide the easiest user interface s.t. user unfamiliar with TPU can quickly get started.
+The design concept of Jobman is somewhat complex, but it aims to provide the easiest user interface s.t. users unfamiliar with TPU can quickly get started.
-For a simpler setup tool, you may refer to `other_resources/ultra_create_tpu.sh` by Peter Tong.
+For a simpler setup tool, you may refer to [`other_resources/ultra_create_tpu.sh`](other_resources/ultra_create_tpu.sh) by Peter Tong.

 ### Slack Chatbot
 Boyang Zheng has also developed a brilliant Slack Chatbot that 1) automatically deletes dead tpu vms 2) profiles daily usage and sends to their Slack Channel.
-You may refer to it at `other_resources/slack_chatbot`.
+You may refer to it at [`other_resources/slack_chatbot`](other_resources/slack_chatbot).

 ## Dashboard
 Coming soon